-How to bring your own phone to a prepaid alternative carrier
+Can I use my current phone on an MVNO?

 Unlocking the phone

-Even if your phone is technically compatible with a particular network, the SIM slot still needs to be unlocked to be able to work on carriers both in the U.S. and abroad.
+Even if your phone is technically compatible with a particular network, the SIM slot still needs to be unlocked to work on carriers both in the U.S. and abroad.

-In the U.S., unlocking services are free as long as your account is in good standing and your phone hasn't been reported lost, stolen or involved in illegal activity.
+In the U.S., unlocking services are free as long as your account is in good standing and your phone hasn't been reported lost, stolen, or involved in illegal activity.
 All the Big Four carriers are obligated to unlock your phone, though the process differs between them.
 All recent Verizon phones are unlocked out of the box.

+The unlock procedure differs for each carrier but you'll need to request an unlock either by contacting customer care or by logging into your account.

 The carriers

-Let's discuss the individual carriers themselves, and why your phone — perhaps one you bought through your old carrier, or purchased unlocked from, say, Amazon — may or may not work on the network.
+Let's discuss the individual carriers themselves, and why your phone — perhaps one you bought through your old carrier or purchased unlocked — may or may not work on the network.

-There aren't that many Verizon-powered alternative carriers, or MVNOs, in the U.S., so we'll start with the easy one.
-Companies like Total Wireless or Straight Talk, which are powered by Verizon's network, make it pretty easy to bring your own phone.
-They ask that you make sure your phone supports CDMA service, and offer network checkers to help you verify that your phone will indeed work on their network.
+There aren't that many Verizon-powered MVNO, or MVNOs, in the U.S., so we'll start with the easy one.
+Companies like Visible or US Mobile, that use Verizon's network, make it pretty easy to bring your own phone.
+If you aren't sure if your phone will work you can always check on the MVNO's website.

 Quick trick: Open your phone's dialler and type *#06# to get its MEID number.